luckyjupiter/chronomancy/README.md

 ---

-> "Randomness is just unmodelled causality." — *Scott Wilber*
+> "Randomness is just unmodelled causality."